-With the condition that the internal assembly of the designed FSM is not coupled, the FSM can be modeled as a 2nd order linear differential equations that describes the movement of the mirror around the flexure hinge axis.
+With the condition that the internal assembly of the designed FSM is not coupled, the FSM can be modeled as a 2nd order linear differential equation that describes the movement of the mirror around the flexure hinge axis.
 The mirror assembly basic elements include the mirror itself and a flexure mount to which the mirror is attached.
 The FSM is actuated by 2 voice coil actuators, which are linear and work in pairs to produce rotation around the flexure hinge axis.
 According to these conditions, a simpler representation of the systems that involves a spring and a damper can be used.
-A sketch of such a spring-mass-dashpot system is shown in Fig. 6.
-The spring in the real device accounts for the oscillations and is related to the flexure (hence accounts for the smooth movement and is related to the air viscosity [22].
+A sketch of such a spring-mass-dashpot system is presented in Fig. 13.
+The spring in the real device accounts for the oscillations and is related to the flexure (hence accounts for the elasticity of the flexure).
+The damper accounts for the smooth movement and is related to the air viscosity [24].